Sabuto/evntboard-plugin-colour-to-obs-docs/reactions.md

 ## convert

-Returns an object containing all the details of the board
+Returns the int value of the colourname so obs can use it

 | Field  | Type  | Required  | Default  | Description  |
 |---|---|---|---|---|